By Tim Lambert

 Aircraft manufacture began in Gloucester in 1915.
 A municipal airport opened in Gloucester in 1936.
 In the later 20th century Gloucester docks declined.

 In 2007 Gloucester suffered from bad floods.
 On a happier note in 2009 Gloucester Day, which celebrates the end of the siege in 1643 was revived.
+Also in 2009 Gloucester Quays shopping centre opened.
 Today Gloucester is a thriving city.
-In 2016 the population of Gloucester is 128,000.